 Desflurane (By breathing)

-Causes you to become unconscious (fall asleep) before having surgery.
+Used before surgery to make you fall asleep.
 This medicine is a type of anesthesia.

 When This Medicine Should Not Be Used